 Will I be required to do fundraising for the school?

-No. Our school does do approximately 2 fundraisers during the school year but your participation is optional.
+No. Our school holds approximately two fundraisers during the school year, but your participation is optional.
 Our budget is not dependent on fundraising.

 My child is not potty trained yet.
 Can we still enroll him/her in the school?